ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 ```

-You can config more SQLite arguments when you creating the `Database` instance:
+You can config more SQLite arguments when you create the `Database` instance:

 ```kotlin
 import com.ctrip.sqllin.driver.DatabaseConfiguration